felix/dhtsearch/README.md

 ## Installation

-You will need the dependencies.
-They have been vendored using the [dep](https://github.com/golang/dep) tool so installation with a recent Go version should be as simple as:
+All dependencies have been vendored using the [dep](https://github.com/golang/dep) tool so installation with a recent Go version should be as simple as: